 Home Office ARC card (asylum support application registration card)

 Remember to bring your ID for each and every visit you attend, failure to provide the correct forms of ID can and will result in refusal of entry to the centre in accordance with this Detention services order.

 Arriving for visits

-We have introduced a visitor self-service kiosk in VC1, this will allow any visitor who is already enrolled to sign themselves into the centre 30 minutes prior to their visit starting.
+We have introduced a visitors’ self-service kiosk in VC1 which will allow visitors to sign in 30 minutes prior to their visit to the Centre starting.
 The first time you attend you will need to be enrolled by our VC1 team.
 On subsequent visits all returning visitors can use the self-service kiosk.

 What information will I be asked to provide?

-At Visitor Reception, you will be asked to provide sufficient ID, once that has been completed we will take a biometric scan of the tip of both your index fingers and your photograph will be taken.
+At Visitor Reception, you will be asked to provide sufficient ID, once that has been completed your photograph will be taken.
 This information will be validated on your entry to and from the visits hall.
 This personal information will then be encrypted immediately and will be destroyed if not used within six months, in accordance with the UK Data Protection Act.
 This data will not be cross checked against any other database; it is purely used to ensure the same person exits the Centre as presented to the staff at entry.